-The protocol translator occasionally employs UDP broadcasts to determine address, configuration, and name information.
+The terminal server occasionally employs UDP broadcasts to determine address, configuration, and name information.
 (UDP stands for User Datagram Protocol, defined in RFC 768.)
-If the protocol translator is on a network segment that does not include a server host.
-UDP broadcasts fail.
+If the terminal server is on a network segment that does not include a server host, UDP broadcasts fail.